jgilbert20/Makernet/Architecture.md

 7/8/2017 program size calculation

 6660 for MakernetD11 UART, no USB, INTERNAL_OSC - perhipheral chain
+5964 when CONTROLLER_SUPPORT set to 0
+5924 conditionalizing the entire BasePeripheral framework 5884 with some really small scale adds of CONTROLLER_SUPPORT

+WHAT A RELIEF-new framework signficantly smaller!!

 program size calculations as of 7/7/2017